FayaadAbrahams/Digital-Library/README.md

 2. Navigate to http://localhost:8081/

 ## How to run application test
+To run the Maven tests (Having Maven installed), execute the following command in your terminal/command prompt:
+1. Run the Application.
+2. Run in terminal.

+`mvn test`

 ## Project Structure
-1. Navigate to the project directory:
+1. Navigate to the project directory: src -> main -> java -> com -> thoughtprocess -> Application.java
 2. Postman collection in root directory of the -> digital-library.postman_collection.json